Louis-FB/react-noughts-and-crosses/README.md

 # React Noughts and Crosses (tic-tac-toe)
-A simple noughts and crosses game made in React for 2 players to play locally.
+A simple noughts and crosses (tic-tac-toe) game made in React for 2 players to play locally.